weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 ### What is HNSW?
 HNSW stands for Hierarchical Navigable Small World.
 HNSW is an algorithm that works on multi-layered graphs.
 It is also an index type, and refers to vector indexes that are created using the HNSW algorithm.

-Consider this multi-layered diagram of objects in a database.
+Consider this diagram of a search using HNSW.

 ![HNSW layers](./img/hnsw-layers.svg "HNSW layers")

-A database object can exist in more than one layer, but every object in the database is represented in the lowest layer (layer 0 in the picture).
-The layer 0 data objects are very well connected.
-Each layer above the lowest layer has fewer data points and fewer connections.
-The data points in the higher layers correspond to the points in the lower layers, but there are exponentially fewer points with each higher layer.
-The HNSW algorithm take advantage of the layers to efficiently process large amounts of data.
+An individual object can exist in more than one layer, but every object in the database is represented in the lowest layer (layer zero in the picture).
+The layer zero data objects are very well connected to each other.
+Each layer above the lowest layer has fewer data object, and fewer connections.
+The data objects in the higher layers correspond to the objects in the lower layers, but each higher layer has exponentially fewer objects than the layer below.
+The HNSW algorithm takes advantage of the layers to efficiently process large amounts of data.

-When a search query comes in, the HNSW algorithm finds the closest data matching points in the highest layer.
-Then, HNSW goes one layer deeper, and finds the closest data points to the ones in the highest layer.
+When a search query comes in, the HNSW algorithm finds the closest matching data points in the highest layer.
+Then, HNSW goes one layer deeper, and finds the closest data points in that layer to the ones in the higher layer.
+These are teh nearest neighbors.
 The algorithm searches the lower layer to create a new list of nearest neighbors.
-Then, HNSW uses teh new list and repeats the process on the next layer down.
+Then, HNSW uses the new list and repeats the process on the next layer down.
 When it gets to the deepest layer, the HNSW algorithm returns the data objects closest to the search query.

-Since there are relatively few data points on the higher layers, HNSW has to search fewer objects.
+Since there are relatively few data objects on the higher layers, HNSW has to search fewer objects.
 This means HNSW 'jumps' over large amounts of data that it doesn't need to search.
 When a data store has only one layer, the search algorithm can't skip unrelated objects.
-It has to search significantly more data points even though they are unlikely to match.
+It has to search significantly more data objects even though they are unlikely to match.

 HNSW is very fast, memory efficient, approach to similarity search.
-The memory cache only stores the highest layer instead of storing all of the data points in the lowest layer.
-When the search moves from a higher layer to a lower one, HNSW only adds the data points that are closest to the search query.
+The memory cache only stores the highest layer instead of storing all of the data objects in the lowest layer.
+When the search moves from a higher layer to a lower one, HNSW only adds the data objects that are closest to the search query.
 This means HNSW uses a relatively small amount of memory compared to other search algorithms.

-Returning to the picture above, it demonstrates how the HNSW algorithm searches.
+Have another look at the diagram; it demonstrates how the HNSW algorithm searches.
 The blue search vector in the top layer connects to a partial result in layer one.
-The objects layer one lead to the result set in layer zero.
+The objects in layer one lead HNSW to the result set in layer zero.
 HNSW makes three hops through the layers (the dotted blue lines) and skips objects that are unrelated to the search query.

 ### Distance metrics